github/docs/content/issues/tracking-your-work-with-issues/using-issues/creating-a-branch-for-an-issue.md

 {% note %}

-**Note:** The ability to create a branch for an issue is currently in public beta and subject to change.
+**Note:** The ability to create a branch for an issue is currently in {% data variables.release-phases.public_preview %} and subject to change.

 {% endnote %}